jedcn/reveal-ck/README.md

 ### What You Get from reveal-ck

-In return for this, you will be able to create slides that can be placed anywhere on the web (or kept locally).
+Once you have a `slides.haml`, you'd run a single command: `reveal-ck generate` and your slides will be built (or rebuilt) in a directory named `slides/`

-Once you have a `slides.haml`, you'd run a single command: `reveal-ck generate` and these slides will be built (or rebuilt) in a directory named `slides/`
+In return, you will be able to create slides that can be placed anywhere on the web (or kept locally).

 As with all [reveal.js](http://lab.hakim.se/reveal-js/) presentations, you can show these to other people on an iPhone, iPad, or present them